In this article you will find:

 Case study - integration in a small store - ga-gatki.pl

-In small stores, it is important to select a solution that is optimal for the store both technologically and cost-wise.
-For ga-gatki.pl, which is present on the Shoper platform, we were looking for an integration that would allow automatic invoicing after payment of an order.
-After a conversation and analysis of needs, we decided that the Shoper Invoice and Warehouse application was the most advantageous and met all the company's expectations.
+In small stores, it is important to choose a solution that is optimal for the store both technologically and cost-wise.
+For ga-gatki.pl, present on the platform Shoper, we were looking for an integration that would allow automatic invoicing after payment of an order.
+After a conversation and analysis of needs, we decided that the most advantageous and fulfilling all the company's expectations was the Shoper Invoices and Warehouse application.
 It allows automatic issuance of an invoice ready for retrieval from the customer's purchase history at any time.
 The data is transferred via API and there is no need to transcribe it from one system to another.
 The solution is available in the App Store of the Shoper platform (similar to the ready-made integrations WFMag, WF Integrator, Subiekt GT, and soon Subiekt Nexo Pro).
 The implementation process required creating an account in the app and connecting it to the store.
 We completed the work within 1 day.
 With a small outlay of time and resources, the ga-gatki.pl store received a package of needed functions - intergration with a simple warehouse and accounting system and access for the customer to purchase history (with downloadable invoices in PDF).

 What is the purpose of integration?